link00000000/mimic/README.md

 ### Stop Mimic from starting when Windows starts

 To prevent Mimic from automatically starting with Windows, remove the shortcut from `shell:startup`.

+## Help!
+My web browser says that my connection is not safe! ‼

+Mimic uses SSL/HTTPS to transmit traffic between your device and your PC.
+Because all traffic remains on the local network, the SSL certificates must be generated on your PC instead of from a certificate authority which will result in false positives on your device.
+The solution is to ignore the warning and proceed anyway.

 ## Advanced Usage ⚙